mhausenblas/dploy/README.md

     TBD

-As a preparation to deal with the JWT Auth, you can simply create an SSH tunnel to the DC/OS Master:
+To simplify the [DC/OS oauth](https://dcos.io/docs/1.7/administration/security/) handling, you can create a SSH tunnel from your local machine to the DC/OS master like so:

     $ ssh -i ~/.ssh/MYKEY core@MYMASTER -f -L 8080:localhost:8080 -N

-From here on, use `http://localhost:8080` for the Marathon base URL.
+From here on, you can use `http://localhost:8080` for the Marathon URL (`marathon_url`) in the `dploy.app` file.

-### Workflow
+## Workflow

 - `dploy init` … creates a new app for you, that is, a `dploy.app` file with default values is created in `-location`
 - `dploy dryrun` … validates deployment of the app by checking if DC/OS cluster is valid, validates app specs, etc.